Italy–Russia relations: Italian-Soviet relations

 Italy violated the pact for the second time by promptly responding to requests by the Republic of Finland for military assistance and equipment for use against the Soviet government.
 The Royal Italian Air Force (Regia Aeronautica Italiana) sent thirty-five Fiat G.50 fighters, while the Royal Italian Army (Regio Esercito Italiano) supplied 94,500 new M1938 7.35 mm rifles for use by Finnish infantry.
 However, the Soviet Union's new partner Germany intercepted most of Italy's aid and only released it once peace had been made.
 A handful of Italian volunteers also fought in the Winter War on the side of Finland.

-In the late 1930s, Germany planned to gain Lebensraum by invading the Soviet Union with the support from Italy, co-operation with Poland, friendship with Britain and the isolation of France.
+In the late 1930s, Germany planned to gain Lebensraum by invading the Soviet Union with support from Italy, cooperation with Poland, friendship with Britain and the isolation of France.
 Italy was mildly supportive, but Hitler's program failed by Polish aloofness, British rejection of appeasement in 1939, Soviet strength, and the American entry to the war in support of the Soviets.

 Even during the German-Soviet war, when Italy was on Germany's side fighting against the Soviets, Italian troops were known for treating Soviet civilians much better than the Germans did.
 After the Italians signed an act of surrender to the Allies on 29 September 1943, at the Three Powers Conference in Moscow, the Soviets, the Americans and the British adopted the Declaration Regarding Italy for the overthrow of fascism in Italy, the barring of fascists from public life and the setting up "democratic organs".
 The Soviet Union restored full diplomatic relations with Italy on 25 October 1944.
 A treaty on trade and navigation was signed on 11 December 1948.

 In the decisive 1948 election, both the Soviets and the Americans intervened.
 The communists launched strikes, mass rallies, assaults on police stations and occupations of factories.
 The Americans responded by threatening military intervention in the event of a communist coup.
 The Christian Democrats won on an anticommunist platform, the communists were frozen out of power at the national level in Italy although they still controlled local governments in industrial cities.

 Between 1958 and 1968 Italy and Soviet Union relations were part of the changes in world politics between the end of Stalinism and the beginning of détente.
 A key role in the rapprochement was played by Amintore Fanfani, who in the decade 1958-1968 became Prime Minister three times and was responsible for Foreign Affairs three times.
 In these two roles, he was one of the most important architects of the orientation and management of Rome's international action in the decade.